-A clocking encapsulates a set of signals that share a common clock, therefore, specifying a clocking domain using a SystemVerilog interface can significantly reduce the amount of code needed to connect the test-bench.
+A clocking encapsulates a set of signals that share a common clock, therefore, specifying a clocking domain using a SystemVerilog interface can significantly reduce the amount of code needed to connect the testbench.
 Furthermore, since the signal directions in the clocking domain within the test-bench are with respect to the test-bench, and not the design under test, a modport declaration can appropriately describe either direction.
-Conceptually, one can envision a test-bench program as being contained within a program module, and whose ports are interfaces that correspond to the signals declared in each clocking domain.
+A test-bench can be contained within a program and its ports can be interfaces that correspond to the signals declared in each clocking domain.
 The interface's wires will have the same direction as specified in the clocking domain when viewed from the test-bench side (i.e., modport test), and reversed when viewed from the device under test (i.e., modport dut).